 - All staff being funded in part or whole by MSHN, should read the provider manual at the time of hire and when updated.
 Provider agency should have prevention staff sign an attestation that they have read the manual, which should be kept in the staff personnel file. - A Substance Abuse Prevention License is required for any non-governmental entity offering or purporting to offer prevention services.
 To meet this requirement, Contracted Prevention Providers must possess an active Community Change, Alternatives, Information, and Training (CAIT) License registered with the Michigan Department of Licensing and Regulatory Affairs (LARA). - Contracted Prevention Provider Staff must possess an active Certified Prevention Specialist (CPS) or a Certified Prevention Consultant (CPC) certification through the Michigan Certification Board for Addiction Professionals (MCBAP).
-Staff may also be funded if they have a registered development plan through MCBAP, which is being

-- actively pursued and properly supervised.
+Staff may also be funded if they have a registered development plan through MCBAP, which is being actively pursued and properly supervised.
 In some cases, this certification requirement may be waived if prevention services are delivered by specifically-focused prevention staff.
 Specifically-focused staff are those that consistently provide a specific type of prevention service and do not have responsibilities for implementing a range of prevention plans, programs, or services.
-Specifically-focused prevention staff must have completed formal training for the specific program they are conducting, demonstrable through certificates of completion or similar documentation. - For each Contracted Prevention Provider Staff (1.0 FTE), a minimum of 600 hours of direct prevention services must be conducted annually.
-Of these 600 hours, a minimum of 480 hours must be face to face services identified in the MPDS system with the remaining 120 hours being allowable additional hours submitted on their additional hours reports.
-Prior to the beginning of the fiscal year, Contracted Prevention Providers must submit an annual prevention plan detailing the intended scope of work, evaluation method(s), responsible staff, and anticipated number of direct service hours.
+Specifically-focused prevention staff must have completed formal training for the specific program they are conducting, demonstrable through certificates of completion or similar documentation.